-Income Discovery allows you to seamlessly blend decisions regarding the timing and method of Social Security benefit claims into an income strategy.
+Income Discovery allows you to seamlessly incorporate decisions regarding the timing and method of Social Security benefit claims into an income strategy.
 Social Security is an integral part of any retirement plan.
-Having an understanding of the rules and the different strategies available is important to maximizing retirement income while minimizing risks associated with inefficient plan design.
+Having an understanding of the rules and the different strategies available is important to maximizing retirement income while minimizing risks.

 Basics of Social Security